dart-lang/site-www/src/_articles/dart-vm/benchmarking.md

 <aside class="alert alert-info" markdown="1">
 **Note:**
-This article was initially targeted for the standalone VM under 1.x.
+This article was initially targeted for the standalone VM under the 1.x Dart SDK.
 It does not reflect the Flutter VM, nor does it reflect the changes that are coming in [Dart 2.0](/dart-2.0).
 </aside>

 Programmers often create benchmarks that exercise an important algorithm in a